VirtualPlanetaryLaboratory/vplanet/README.md

 If you'd like to stay up to date on vplanet by joining the e-mail list, please send a request to Rory Barnes, rory@astro.washington.edu.

-`vplanet` development has been supported by NASA grants NNA13AA93A, NNX15AN35G, and 13-13NAI7_0024.
+`VPLanet` development has been supported by NASA grants NNA13AA93A, NNX15AN35G, and 13-13NAI7_0024.
 We also acnkowledge support from the University of Washington and the Carnegie Institute for Science.

 Enjoy!